Eisenstein degeneration of Euler systems: Introduction

 \subsection{Acknowledgements}

-The authors would like to thank Kaz\^im B\"uy\"ukboduk, Rodolfo Venerucci, and Sarah Zerbes for informative conversations related to this work, and Victor Rotger for his feedback on an earlier draft.
+The authors would like to thank Massimo Bertolini, Kaz\^im B\"uy\"ukboduk, Marco Seveso, Rodolfo Venerucci, and Sarah Zerbes for informative conversations related to this work, and Victor Rotger for his feedback on an earlier draft.
+We also thank the anonymous referees for a very careful reading of the text, whose comments notably contributed to improve the exposition of the article.